GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

     ![exercise8-webchatarticles](./images/exercise8-webchat-articles.png)

-1. Click on the title of any of the articles on the right and next you should see the details of the article displayed in the bot **Web Chat Control**.
+1. Click on the title of any of the articles on the right and next you should see the details of the article displayed in the bot Web Chat Control.

     ![exercise8-webchat-articlesdetail](./images/exercise8-webchat-articlesdetail.png)